KazuCocoa/DroidTestHelper/README.md

 # DroidTestHelper

 Helper application to test android applications.
+This application handle some settings via adb broadcast.
+So, you can handle some settings via adb broadcast.

 # Feature

-- Remove particuler account from AccountManager via `adb` broadcast.
+- Remove particular account from AccountManager via `adb` broadcast.
-    - You can remve application local data via `adb shell am clear your.package.name`.
+    - You can remove application local data via `adb shell am clear your.package.name`.
     - But if your application support account manager, the command can't remove the data.
 - Change language/country setting via some sdb commands
+- Change animation scale

 # How to use